-During and following the exam period, all scripts are marked and the marks for each Course Unit analysed.
-At all stages, the data are dealt with anonymously:

-- Exam papers are marked in accordance with the model answers.
-Examiners carefully check each page has been seen and the marks summed correctly, a process that is repeated by a member of the Teaching and Learning Support Team. - 2.
-The marks for each Course Unit are sent to the Year/Chief Examiner who then analyse the mark distribution in comparison with those for other Course Units (for the same student cohort) and results from previous years.
-They report their findings to the relevant Exam Panel (see below). - 3.
-Exam panels, one per year group (Years 1, 2, 3 & 4), meet and discuss the results of the marks analysis for each Course Unit in turn.
-Panel members include all relevant Examiners as well as members of the School with key Teaching and Learning roles.
+Following the exam, all scripts are marked and the marks for each Course Unit analysed.
+At all stages, the data are dealt with anonymously.
+The marks for each Course Unit are sent to the Year Examiner who analyses the mark distribution in comparison with those for other Course Units (for the same student cohort) and results from previous years.
+They report their findings to the relevant year Exam Panel.
 Occasionally, anomalies in the mark distributions are identified, in which case the panel will discuss and recommend the course of action to be taken by the Examination Board.
-This recommendation may involve re-scaling the marks for a course up or down by an amount deemed appropriate by the panel. - 4.
+This recommendation may involve re-scaling the marks for a course up or down by an amount deemed appropriate by the panel.

 Following the Semester 1 process, preliminary marks are produced and released to students.
 These are subject to ratification by the Examination Board in June, together with the marks from Semester 2, before final marks are released.
-The External Examiners attend the final Examination Board meeting, assist us in determining the outcome of final-year students whose degree marks are borderline, and provide input to the overall process.
-Details of referred/deferred First and Second Year assessments are also produced at this stage, for reexamination in August. - 5.
-Following the re-sit examination period, the Examination Board meets for one more time to decide on the outcome of students who had re-sit examinations.
+The External Examiners attend the final Examination Board meeting, to assist us in determining the outcome of final-year students whose degree marks are borderline, and provide input to the overall process.

+Details of referred/deferred First and Second Year assessments are also produced at this stage, for reexamination in August.
+Following this the Examination Board meets for one more time to decide on the outcome of students who had re-sit examinations.